0xPolygon/polygon-docs/docs/cdk/how-to/manage-allowlists.md

 | `policy update`  | Update the default action for a policy             | `--policy` (or `-p`): Policy name<br/>`--allow`: Set policy to 'allow'<br/>`--deny`: Set policy to 'deny' |

 !!! note
-    For the examples, we are using a `deploy` policy.
+    The examples demonstrate a `deploy` policy.

 #### Add addresses